Theodor von Sass

-Theodor von Sass (18 August 1881 – 9 August 1958), also spelled Saß, was a German Lutheran pastor and community leader in Memelland, a central figure in a legal process known as the Trial of Neumann and Sass.
-Sentenced in 1935 to sixteen years’ imprisonment for treason against Lithuania, he was pardoned in 1937 and became a pastor in Wismar in Mecklenburg.
+Theodor Freiherr von Sass (18 August 1881 – 9 August 1958), also spelled Saß, was a German Lutheran pastor and community leader in Memelland, a central figure in a legal process known as the Trial of Neumann and Sass.
+Sentenced in 1935 to 16 years in prison for treason against Lithuania, he was pardoned in 1937 and became a pastor in Wismar in Mecklenburg.

 Early life

-Born in Komalmen, East Prussia, Sass was a son of Theodor von Sass, a district administrator.
+Born in Komalmen (now in Olsztyn County), East Prussia, Sass was a son of Theodor von Sass, a district administrator.
 He was educated at the humanistic gymnasium in Allenstein, which he left in Easter 1900, at the University of Freiburg, where he studied law and economics, and then at the University of Strasbourg, where he studied Protestant theology.
 In the year ending in July 1901 he was a "fox", or new member, in a German Student Corps called the Corps Palaio-Alsatia.
 He proceeded from there to the University of Königsberg, where he continued to study theology and passed the Hebraicum, a language proficiency test in Hebrew, and both theological examinations required to graduate.